 Both are valuable.

-What do you do to move your people up the motivation spectrum?
-Leave a comment below!
+What do you do to motivation your people at work and move them up the motivation spectrum?
+Leave a comment below and share your experience with the other Thoughtful Leaders!